Heer (1955 film)

-Heer (ھیر) is a 1955 Punjabi film directed by Nazir, starring Swaran Lata and Inayat Hussain Bhatti in title roles.
-The movie is based on the famous Heer Ranjha poetry book, written by Waris Shah in the 18th century about the love story between Heer and her lover Ranjha.
-It was the first Karachi-based Punjab film.
+Heer (ھیر) is a 1955 Pakistani Punjabi-language film produced by J.C.
+Anand, directed by Nazir starring Swaran Lata and Inayat Hussain Bhatti in title roles.
+The film is based on the Punjabi folktale Heer Ranjha, by Waris Shah.

+It tells the story of the love between Heer Sial and Dheedo Ranjha who are destined not to be together.
+Produced by J.C.
+Anand's Eveready Pictures, Heer was the first Punjabi film produced in Karachi.

 Cast

 Music and soundtrack

 The music is composed by Safdar Hussain with playback singers, Inayat Hussain Bhatti, Munawar Sultana, Imdad Husain and Zubaida Khanum.